decadenza/DirectStereoRectification/README.md

 # Direct Stereo Rectification
-Analytic algorithm to compute best rectifying homographies that minimize perspective distortion and without using iterative methods.
+Here you can find an algorithm for stereo rectification.
+This algorithm computes the rectifying homographies that minimize perspective distortion.
+Our methods does not use iterative methods and provides a closed-form solution.
-An elaboration of the procedure originally introduced by Charles Loop and Zhengyou Zhang in _“Computing rectifying homographies for stereo vision”_ (1999), DOI: 10.1109/CVPR.1999.786928.
+It is an improvement of the approach originally introduced by Charles Loop and Zhengyou Zhang in _“Computing rectifying homographies for stereo vision”_ (1999), DOI: 10.1109/CVPR.1999.786928.

 Full details in the **paper**:

->**Pasquale Lafiosca and Marta Ceccaroni, *"Rectifying homographies for stereo vision: direct method and implementation"*, Journal of Mathematical Imaging and Vision, 2021, URL https.//doi.org/**.
+**Pasquale Lafiosca and Marta Ceccaroni, *"Rectifying homographies for stereo vision: direct method and implementation"*, Journal of Mathematical Imaging and Vision, 2021, URL https.//doi.org/**.

-Cite as:
+Please, if you found this useful, cite as:
 ```
 @article{DirectStereoRectification,
     author  = "Pasquale Lafiosca and Marta Ceccaroni",